drorata/ds-dask_cluster_example/README.md

 - If `./src` includes needed classes, functions etc., then make sure you include something like `-e .` or merely `.` in `requirements.txt`; this way these dependencies will be available in the image.
 - It is important to include in the `Dockerfile` all the components needed for the computation environment!

-Next, the image should be placed in a location accessible to EC2 instances.It is time to push the image to a Docker registry.
+Next, the image should be placed in a location accessible to EC2 instances.
+It is time to push the image to a Docker registry.

 In this tutorial, you use the AWS service - ECS but you can use other options like `DockerHub`.
 Here, I assume you have [`awscli`](https://aws.amazon.com/cli/) installed, configured and the credentials are known.